ceremcem/softether-howto/README.md

        AccountPassword hithere

      > and enter your VPN password for “Password” and “Confirm input”.

+7. At “Specify standard or radius:” type `radius`

+8. Exit

+## Connecting to VPN

+1. Type `./vpncmd` and connect to your account:

+        AccountConnect cactusvpn

-7. Test the connection to the VPN server:
+2. Test the connection to the VPN server:

        AccountList

     > If you see `Status: Connected`, you can go to the next step.

-## Connecting to VPN

-1. Check if the IP forward is enabled on your system:
+3. Check if the IP forward is enabled on your system:

       cat /proc/sys/net/ipv4/ip_forward